Michigan State vs. Indiana NCAA Football Odds, Plays and Insights | October 16, 2021

 Indiana Stats and Trends

-- The Hoosiers have been underdogs by 4.5 points or more one time this year and have not covered the spread once.
+- This year, the Hoosiers are winless against the spread when entering a game as an underdog of 4.5 points or more.

-- Indiana has gone over the point total in 60% of its opportunities this season (three times over five games with a set point total).
+- Indiana has hit the over in 60% of its opportunities this year (three times in five games with a set point total).

 - When Indiana records more than 19.3 points, it is 1-2 against the spread and 2-1 overall.